-- Paired classes allow teachers to work together to integrate curriculum, materials, and assignments, and to sync due dates, which minimizes stress caused by competing deadlines in traditional classes.
+- Core classes allow teachers to work together to integrate curriculum, materials, and assignments, and to sync due dates, which minimizes stress caused by competing deadlines in traditional classes.

 - Block scheduling allows for 2 or 4-day class weeks that help manage school, work, and home balance.